 Search for animals – The Blue Pool is home to many animals including, grey squirrel, sika deer, owls, badgers and green sand lizards to name a few.

-Playground – There is a small play area amongst the woodland for children to play.
-It includes a slide and a couple climbing/balancing beams.
+Playground – There is a great play park in the woodland for children.
+It included a slide, swing, balance course and rock wall.

 Tearooms – Refuel at the Blue Pool Tea Rooms, take a cosy seat indoors or head outside to dine alfresco with views across the tranquil water.
 This café has wonderful eco coffees and a selection of different teas.
 If you’re feeling hungry, they offer sandwiches, healthy salads, and full English breakfasts all made with locally sourced produce.
 Also on the menu you’ll find the award winning Purbeck ice cream, homemade cream teas and many more tasty options!